 · He may find that his way to heaven is blocked.

 b.
-The way of the upright is a highway: The wise man or woman – upright and hardworking before the LORD – does not know the same constant troubles and irritations of life that the lazy man must endure.
-Life for the upright is much more smooth and efficient in its progress.
+The way of the upright is a highway: The wise man or woman – upright and hardworking before the Lord – does not know the same constant troubles and irritations of life that the lazy man must endure.
+Life for the upright is much smoother and more efficient in its progress.

 A wise son makes a father glad,